9/11 World Trade Center Asbestos Exposure

 The effects of asbestos are only now starting to manifest in first responders, workers, and residents who were in or near the World Trade Center on 9/11.
 As a result, the true death toll may not be known for decades.
-Individuals impacted by 9/11 asbestos exposure may be entitled to compensation.
+Individuals impacted by 9/11 asbestos exposure who developed mesothelioma may be entitled to compensation.

-Twenty years after the terrorist attacks of September 11, 2011, the New York Times reported that deaths from 9/11 illnesses exceeded the death toll of that day.
+Twenty years after the terrorist attacks of September 11, 2001, the New York Times reported that deaths from 9/11 illnesses exceeded the death toll of that day.
 We are only now starting to see the resulting asbestos-related illnesses.

 The Natural Resources Defense Council estimates the north tower of the World Trade Center contained up to 400 tons of asbestos.
 Due to the latency of asbestos-related illnesses, we may not know the true death toll of 9/11 for up to four more decades.